-Impact of Covid-19 on governance and execution of documents
+Impact of Covid-19 on governance and execution of documents – considerations for housing associations

 As the world moves into the state of dealing with a pandemic, we are seeing more clients concerned about how the spread of coronavirus may impact their ability to continue their business.
 Specifically there have been concerns about the ability to 1) have deeds executed, and 2) hold board meetings.
 The following note is drafted assuming that the client is a registered society.